- Docs

 When users are provisioned, administrators define how they authenticate, including passwords, single sign-on, API keys, and SFTP or SSH keys.
 Two-factor authentication can be enforced to strengthen account security, and protocol access can be restricted based on user role or purpose.

-Over time, access requirements change.
-Files.com supports managing those changes through group membership updates, configurable permissions, and automated lifecycle policies.
-User Lifecycle Rules allow inactive or disabled users to be automatically disabled or deleted based on authentication method, inactivity duration, group membership, tags, or partner association.
-These controls help keep access time-bound and aligned with security and compliance requirements.
+Access requirements change over time.
+Files.com supports those changes through group membership updates, configurable permissions, and automated lifecycle policies.
+User Lifecycle Rules automatically disable or delete inactive users based on authentication method, inactivity duration, group membership, tags, or partner association.
+These controls keep access time-bound and aligned with security and compliance requirements.

 Auditing, Logging, and Compliance

 All changes to user accounts are logged, including user creation, updates, and deletion.
-These events are recorded in the Settings Changes logs regardless of whether changes are made through the web interface, APIs, or SDKs.
+These events are recorded in the Settings Changes logs regardless of whether the change is made through the web interface, APIs, or SDKs.
 User activity is tracked separately in history logs, providing visibility into actions performed by each user.

-This logging model supports audits, investigations, and compliance reviews by preserving a complete record of account lifecycle events and user activity.
-Automated lifecycle controls, scoped access through Sites, Child Sites, Partners, and Group-based permissions all contribute to reducing the risk of orphaned, inactive, or over-privileged accounts.
+This logging model supports audits, investigations, and compliance reviews by preserving a record of account lifecycle events and user activity.
+Automated lifecycle controls and scoped access through Sites, Child Sites, Partners, and Group-based permissions reduce the risk of orphaned, inactive, or over-privileged accounts.

 Get The File Orchestration Platform Today